o-az/sandbox-sdk/CLEANUP.md

 - **Pro:** Simple, exactly what we need, no dependencies
 - **Con:** We own the complexity (but it's minimal)

-### Why IPC Instead of Markers or File Descriptors?
+### Why FIFOs + Binary Prefixes Instead of Markers or IPC?

-**IPC (Bun native):**
-- Clean separation of control vs data channels
+**FIFOs + Binary Prefixes (Daytona approach - CHOSEN):**
+- ✅ Binary prefixes (\x01, \x02) won't appear in normal text output
+- ✅ FIFOs are battle-tested Unix primitives
-- No parsing needed - structured messages
+- ✅ No wrapper process needed
-- Native Bun support with `.send()` and `.on('message')`
-- No collision possible with command output
-- Type-safe with serialization options
+- ✅ Simple stdin.write() for commands
+- ✅ Exit code file = clear completion signal
+- ✅ Natural shell state persistence

-**Markers (rejected):**
+**String Markers (rejected):**
-- Fragile - can appear in command output
+- ❌ Can appear in command output (collision risk)
-- Requires parsing and edge case handling
+- ❌ Requires careful escaping and parsing
-- Easy to break with binary data
+- ❌ Fragile with binary data

+**IPC (rejected - too complex):**
+- ❌ Requires wrapper process
+- ❌ More complex architecture
+- ❌ Restart logic needed
+- ❌ Not significantly better than FIFOs

 **File Descriptors (rejected):**
-- More complex to set up
+- ❌ More complex to set up
-- Bash version dependent
+- ❌ Bash version dependent
-- Harder to debug
+- ❌ Harder to debug

-**Decision:** Use Bun's IPC - it's exactly what we need!
+**Decision:** Use Daytona's FIFO approach - proven, simple, reliable!

-### Why Auto-Restart Shell?
+### Why No Auto-Restart?
-**Alternatives:**
+**With FIFO approach, we don't need auto-restart:**
+- Shell crashes are rare (we're not doing anything exotic)
+- If shell dies, session is marked dead
+- Client can create a new session
+- Simpler than managing restart logic

-- **Fail fast:** Return error, let client retry
+**Decision:** Fail fast - let client handle session recreation if needed.
-  - Con: Worse UX, client handles retry logic
-- **Manual restart:** Expose restart API
-  - Con: Client must detect and handle
-- **Auto-restart:** Transparent recovery
-  - Pro: Best UX, self-healing

-**Decision:** Auto-restart with monitoring/alerting.

 ---